behzadfarzanegan/behzadfarzanegan.github.io/_portfolio/portfolio-1.md

         <strong>Multi-Layer Neural Network-Based Optimal Adaptive Tracking Control of Unmanned Aerial Vehicles</strong>
         <br>
-        We propose a novel deep reinforcement learning-based optimal adaptive tracking control framework for nonlinear discrete-time UAV systems with partially uncertain dynamics>.
+        We propose a novel deep reinforcement learning-based optimal adaptive tracking control framework for nonlinear discrete-time UAV systems with partially uncertain dynamics.
 The approach employs an actor-critic multilayer neural network (MNN) to approximate the value function and optimize the UAV control policy.
         A hybrid learning scheme is introduced, where the critic MNN weights are updated in real-time at each sampling instant and refined iteratively between instants to accelerate convergence.